Passengers Stranded in Lahore as Pakistan Suspends Samjhauta Express; Train from India Reaches Attari

 In the backdrop of escalating tensions between the neighbours, Pakistan has suspended the biweekly train service until further notice, DawnNewsTV reported on Thursday citing railway authorities.

-Samjauta Express took off as scheduled on Wednesday night from New Delhi, but is currently at the customs point at Attari since the suspension of its services from Pakistan’s side.
+Samjhauta Express took off as scheduled on Wednesday night from New Delhi, but is currently at the customs point at Attari since Pakistan suspended its services at its end.

-The Indian government officials have said that the situation is being closely monitored and the passengers can be brought back to Wagah by buses and other modes of transportation.
+Officials in India said on Thursday that the situation is being closely monitored and the passengers can be brought back to Wagah by buses and other modes of transportation.

 Pakistan’s suspension means the train cannot cross Attari, which is the last Indian railway station, and enter the country.

-The Samjhauta Express train was scheduled to depart from Lahore with 16 passengers.

-It embarked on its journey from Karachi but the passengers are stuck at Lahore railway station, the report said.
+The Samjhauta Express was scheduled to depart from Lahore with 16 passengers.
+The passengers had embarked on their journey from Karachi but the passengers are stuck at Lahore railway station, Pakistani media said.

 The Samjhauta Express, named after the Hindi word for "agreement", comprises six sleeper coaches and an AC 3-tier coach.
 The train service was started on July 22, 1976 under the Shimla Agreement that settled the 1971 war between the two nations.